Boss Lady— /Baws LAY-dee/ – A confident and independent woman who takes charge of her life.

 A Psychology Today research study found a link between happiness and social interaction.

-The happiest people are two times more social than the saddest.
+The happiest people are 2 times more social than the saddest.

 9 | Make a Budget